It’s been almost two years since I last blogged on what content I was feeding my iPod so here’s an update on what’s keeping mine fresh.

 If you get a song in your head you’d like but don’t know what it is then Midomi might be what you are looking for.

 The site takes 10 seconds or more of your attempts at singing or humming the track and then tries to match it against the songs it knows about.
-The catalogue isn’t particularly comprehensive right now but it has a reasonable selection of tracks.
+The catalog isn’t particularly comprehensive right now but it has a reasonable selection of tracks.
 You can also help it improve results by singing a fragment of a song that it will use for matching providing you don’t mind anyone being able to listen to it.